Cooperating with residents of a retirement village

 The Act provides for meetings of all residents for certain purposes.
 These meetings are separate from and unrelated to the residents' committee's functions.

-The operator must call an annual meeting of all the residents and the residents' committee or the operator can call a general meeting of residents when required.
+As the village operator, you must call an annual meeting of all the residents, and the residents' committee or you can call a general meeting of residents when required.
 For the purposes of these non-residents' committee meetings, residents have '1 vote per unit', which protects the rights of single occupants.
 If residents would prefer a '1 vote per person' rule, they can vote to introduce it.
 Residents can nominate another person to exercise their proxy vote if they cannot attend meetings.
-The village operator cannot hold a resident's proxy vote and no person can hold more than 2 proxy votes per meeting.
+You The village operator cannot hold a resident's proxy vote and no person can hold more than 2 proxy votes per meeting.

 You can attend a meeting called by residents, or a meeting of the residents' committee, only when invited or voting on a special resolution.